Is Flow Matching Just Trajectory Replay for Sequential Data?: Practical Considerations

 The following result quantifies the truncation error. \begin{proposition}[Truncation error] Let $t \in [0,1]$ and $\mathcal{D}_M$ be given.
 Suppose that $\|B_t^{(j)}\|\le C$ for all $j, t$ for some constant $C>0$.
 Then

 \end{proposition}

 Since Gaussian weights $\alpha_j(t,z)$ decay exponentially with distance, the majority of weight mass is captured by a small $R$.
 This allows $O(R)$ computational complexity per step, instead of $O(M)$.
 In principle, the truncation error in Proposition~\ref{prop_truncate} could be mapped directly to the trajectory of the sampler using the Grönwall inequality.
-Such an argument provides a theoretical guarantee that the deviation of the discretized ODE remains bounded by the discarded mass, ensuring that the numerical approximations stay well-behaved.
+Such an argument provides a theoretical guarantee that the deviation of the discretized ODE remains bounded by the discarded mass.